 Sometime late in 1999 I was planning a series of short films.
-An actor I approached at the time to be in one, managed to ‘somehow’ convince me into making a feature length film.
+An actor I approached at the time to be in one, managed to ‘somehow’ convince me into making a feature-length film.
 “Why not?” he asked.
-I explained the negatives such as the lack of funding, which meant no big name cast and little to no crew, and the unlikelihood of selling the finished product.
+I explained the negatives such as the lack of funding, which meant no big-name cast and little to no crew, and the unlikelihood of selling the finished product.
 It would have to be a very, very low budget guerrilla film.

-I eventually combined the short films into one and came up with a script entitled “The Bad Samaritan” about a unassuming and prolific serial killer having a burdensome time covering up his crimes.
+I eventually combined the short films into one and came up with a script entitled “The Bad Samaritan” about an unassuming and prolific serial killer having a burdensome time covering up his crimes.
 I prepared a shooting schedule and budgeted it at around $1000.
 Continue reading “Before I became a serial killer I made a film about one.”